 1. Honors General Meetings: All Honors students are required to attend the Honors fall and spring general meetings.
-Students are also expected to attend at least 1 Honors Student Organization meeting each year.

 - HSO committee chair or assistant chair

-- Honors Program Advisory Board member
+- Wood Honors College Advisory Board member

 - Honors summer orientation leadership team